bicarlsen/obsidian_image_caption/README.md

 	+ **Note:** Only the first and last delimeters are matched, so the delimeter character can be used in the caption without special consideration, such as escaping.

 + **Caption as HTML:** Allows your captions to be rendered as HTML.<br/>
-By turning this option on your captions will be inserted into the document as HTML, rather than text.
+By turning this option on your captions will be inserted into the document as HTML rather than text.

 ## FAQ